 Information for outpatients

 General outpatients are located at Sunderland Royal Hospital Chester Wing.
-Further outpatients services are also provided at Sunderland Eye Infirmary, Monkwearmouth Hospital and Washington Galleries Health Centre.
+Further outpatients services are also provided at Sunderland Eye Infirmary, Monkwearmouth Hospital, Washington Galleries Health Centre and Durham Diagnostic and Treatment Centre.
 Each outpatient departments is staffed by registered nurses with support from healthcare assistants.

 The Trust is committed to designing services around the needs of our patients, our aim being to treat patients as individuals and make sure all patients experience an integrated and seamless service appropriate to his or her needs.